-Catching a stroke quickly commonly prevents vascular dementia.
-See how one smart lady, with one smart phone, shot a video that saved her brain.
+Catching a stroke quickly can avoid vascular dementia.
+See how one smart lady, with one smartphone, shot the video that saved her brain.

 Stacey Yepes was out for a drive when she started to experience numbness and tingling on the left side of her body.
 She quickly pulled over and made a video showing and describing what was happening.

 Using that video, doctors were able to confirm that she'd had a small stroke.